Why measure your basal body temperature?

 Because over 90% of the calories you burn are burned away by simply maintaining bodily functions (breathing, sleeping, eating, thinking, etc.).

-Most people (probably you at some point) focus on the amount of calories you burn that are within your control - meaning the excess calories you burn with exercise.
+Most people (probably you at some point) focus on the number of calories you burn that are within your control – meaning the excess calories you burn with exercise.

 But think about it this way:

-Even if you triple the amount of calories you burn with exercise you are only influencing less than 10% of the total amount of calories your body burns each day.
+Even if you triple the number of calories you burn with exercise you are only influencing less than 10% of the total amount of calories your body burns each day.

-It's far better to focus on your basal body temperature and increasing THAT number because it represents a much larger fraction of your total calories burned.
+It’s far better to focus on your basal body temperature and increase that number because it represents a much larger fraction of your total calories burned.

 But before we get too much into weight loss, let’s talk about these hormone systems and how they each alter your body temperature:

-Thyroid hormone directly influences energy production at the cellular level.
+Thyroid hormones directly influence energy production at the cellular level.